 I had planned to make myself stick with one foreign language because even spending a lifetime learning Japanese, I knew I would never run out of new things to learn.
 However, I have finally gotten to a point where it seems like continuing to try to improve Japanese is having diminishing returns.
 I’m by no means an expert, but now I’m able to read what I want to read for the most part and listen to and enjoy audiobooks.
 I’m sure if I ever did need to have a conversation in Japanese for some reason I could stumble through.
 I would like to keep reading and translating as a hobby, but I can’t find the motivation to continue putting excessive effort into learning, especially for speaking and writing.
 That said, I’m still always up for a conversation if the opportunity arises.

 There is another language that would be more useful for my life situation: Cantonese!
-Having a better grasp of the magnitude of the task than I did when I started Japanese, I’m expecting it will take many years before I get to the same level as my Japanese, but I’m hoping things will go faster this time because of my experience with another Asian language, a better understanding of how I learn, and the much-improved resources available compared to when I started Japanese (Youtube didn’t exist yet!).
+Having a better grasp of the magnitude of the task than I did when I started Japanese, I’m expecting it will take many years before I get to a useful level, but I’m hoping things will go faster this time because of my experience with another language using Chinese characters, a better understanding of how I learn, and the much-improved resources available compared to when I started Japanese (Youtube didn’t exist yet!).

 As I enjoy reading about others’ experiences when attempting something new, I would like to record the methods and things I try on this page.